 The Boomtown Rats were an Irish rock band, which scored a series of UK hits between 1977 and 1980.
 They were led by vocalist Bob Geldof, who organized the Ethiopian relief efforts, Band Aid and Live Aid.

 All six members were originally from Dún Laoghaire in Ireland.
 The name “Boomtown Rats” comes from a gang in Woody Guthrie’s autobiography, Bound for Glory.
-They became a notable band, but one whose accomplishments were overshadowed by the charity work of frontman Bob Geldof, who was previously a journalist with the NME magazine.
+They became a notable band.
+However, their accomplishments were overshadowed by the charity work of frontman Bob Geldof, an ex-journalist with NME magazine.

 The group moved to London in October 1976 and became associated with the punk rock movement.
 Signing a recording contract with Ensign Records, they released their debut single Looking After No.1 in August 1977.

 With their rising popularity over the next few years, the band did claim a popular place in the music industry for themselves, gaining a few hits such as Like Clockwork, She’s So Modern, and Rat Trap.

 However, the group suffered a setback in 1979 and did a little damage to their reputation with the song I Don’t Like Mondays.
 Written in response to the famous School Shooting in California by Brenda Ann Spencer.
 However, the song did reach number 1 in the UK, and was a worldwide hit, with the glaring exception being the United States.
 Fears of lawsuits and charges of bad taste kept radio stations there from playing the record.
 The unofficial boycott was front-page news in Variety Magazine, the only time the Boomtown Rats earned such prominent coverage.